Hurricanes of the Possible

 on 1) Post War / Contemporary Art

-Günther Uecker made the work in 1995 exclusively for a collector.
-It is absolutely new on the market and a fascinating reinterpretation of the nail picture "Sturz (Kamakura)", which was created under the impressions of Uecker's journey through Japan.
+Both the nail picture "Sturz (Kamakura)", today part of the collection Bundeskunsthalle in Bonn and "Woge, Japan", which has never been on the market before, were made under the spell of his journey through Japan.
+They are the two only works of the topic that is so important to the artist.
 Subtle allusions to an icon of Japanese woodcut art reflect the transboundary dimension in the artist's creation and emphasize his special affinity to Asian culture and philosophy.
 Only the auction day will show whether the estimate price of € 600,000-800,000 for this highly associative masterpiece from the sought-after work group of the "Nagelfelder" (Nail Fields) will also make for a "Hurricane of the Possible".
 That day will also tell if the estimate of € 140,000-180,000 for Uecker's slightly smaller work "Feld (For Ezra Pound)" from 1999 will be confirmed or even surpassed.

 Color or Non-color?
 That is the question that Enrico Castellani posed.
 The bright white work "Superficie Bianca" from 1980 comes from his most important work group of the "Superficie Trapunte", which is considered as the art-historically most significant contribution to Italian Post War Art.
 The magnificent work in landscape format will enter the race with an estimate of € 250,000-350,000.